sdtemple/isweep/docs/source/usage.rst

 .. _publication-ready-figures:

-Publication-read Figures
+Publication-ready Figures
 ##############

 Here, I provide some examples terminal commands to make publication-ready figures.
 The pipelines make some initial plots, but you may want to modify labels and colors.
-Many of the terminal options are the options in the `matplotlib` library.
+Many of the terminal options are the options in the Python ``matplotlib`` library.

 This script makes figures for selection scans.